What is the general recruitment process?

 There are packing–checklist online for the usual things you need to relocate abroad, like here.
 Other important things to consider are: Your Birth certificate (for the registration here in the municipal personal records database), your ID with the VISA sticker, Health insurance which we can arrange for you as soon as you are registered in the Netherlands, a social security number (in Dutch BSN = burger service nummer) and a bank account which you can arrange when you have the BSN number and are registered here.

 Yes, if you are here for the long term.
 It is best if you wait for a year after you started here in the Netherlands.
 In that year you can settle, get used to life in the Netherlands and make necessary arrangements.
 After that you can apply for a residence permit for your partner / children.
+If you are married you will need your marriage certificate (translated and legalized).
+Candidates from South Africa need the unabridged marriage certificate (translated and legalized, this can take up to 3 months).

 Yes, they can do this using a short stay visa or a type c visa.
 The application always needs to be done at the embassy in the country they live by them ( it does not go through the IND here in the Netherlands).